Gillespie Field: Facilities and operations

 For the 12-month period ending December 31, 2016 the airport had 226,887 aircraft operations, average 622 per day: 99.8% general aviation, <1% air taxi and <1% military.
 At that time there were 547 aircraft are based at the airport: 86% single-engine, 7% multi-engine, 3% helicopter, 3% jet and 1% glider.

 San Diego Air & Space Museum Gillespie Field Annex

-Gillespie is the home of the restoration facility Gillespie Field Annex for the San Diego Air and Space Museum (formerly San Diego Aerospace Museum).
+Gillespie is the home of the restoration facility Gillespie Field Annex for the San Diego Air & Space Museum.
 It is open to the public and has on display many vintage and modern aircraft.
-It has an Atlas ICBM rocket as its gate guard, a recently restored F-102A Delta Dagger with drop tanks and AIM-4A Falcon missiles, and a Grumman F-14A Tomcat used in the Top Gun movie sequel.
+It has an Atlas ICBM rocket as its gate guard, a recently restored F-102A Delta Dagger with drop tanks and AIM-4A Falcon missiles, and a Grumman F-14A Tomcat used in Top Gun: Maverick.

 Accidents and incidents

+On September 12, 1988, a US Navy F-14 with mechanical problems crashed into two hangars at Gillespie Field.
+Three persons on the ground and the two crew were injured, and 19 aircraft and 13 vehicles were damaged or destroyed.

 On December 27, 2021, a Learjet 35 aircraft on a repositioning flight from John Wayne Airport crashed into a neighborhood east of El Cajon during an approach to Runway 27R.
 All four occupants were killed.